WebDevDevon/pokesite/README.md

 ## Lessons Learned:

-I learned sometimes loading of some pages are slow, I used the full size source image rather than compressing the preview image (something to go back an update).
+I learned sometimes loading of some pages are slow, I used the full size source image rather than compressing the preview image (something to go back to and update).